Request A Speaker

 Public Programs Manager

-Grant Olson is the Education Coordinator and Display Gardener at SSE.
-Grant creates educational seed saving media/curricula and maintains the display gardens at Heritage Farm.
+Grant Olson joined SSE in 2011 as the Education Coordinator and Display Gardener at Heritage Farm.
+Now in the role of Public Programs Manager, Grant guides interpretation and programming as well as education and outreach both on and off the farm.
 He works with schools and other visitors to teach the value of genetic diversity in our food system and how individuals can participate in preserving this diversity in their home gardens.

 Jenna Sicuranza has been at SSE since January 2010, serving first as Assistant Curator.
 With an M.S. in Plant Science from the University of Rhode Island, Jenna enjoys exploring her interests in organic food production and plant collections management.
 As Collection Curator, Jenna is primarily responsible for collection acquisitions, evaluation, documentation, and promotion.
 What she loves most about her job is that she gets to look closely at the varieties in the SSE collection; the diversity and beauty of the collection is very exciting to this self-described “plant geek”.